Gilead-BioStats/gsm/tests/testthat/_snaps/Disp_Map_Raw.md

       -- Checking Input Data for `Disp_Map_Raw()` --

+      x "mapping" does not contain required parameters: strIDCol, strStudyDiscontinuationReasonCol, strStudyCompletionFlagCol, strTreatmentDiscontinuationReasonCol, strTreatmentCompletionFlagCol x mapping is not a list()
-      x "mapping" does not contain required parameters: strIDCol, strSiteCol, strDCCol x mapping is not a list()
+      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strSiteCol x mapping is not a list()
       x Non-character column names found in mapping:
       !
 Issues found for `Disp_Map_Raw()`